-- Khoja Ahmed Yasawi Mausoleum, built in XIV century, is a magnet for travelers in Turkistan.
-The mausoleum, an ancient city wall, the Hilvet underground mosque, the mausoleum of Rabiga Sultan Begim, an ancient bath and others, located nearby, are historical monuments, included the Azret-Sultan Museum-Reserve and protected by the museum.
-There is also belief, that in order to show respect to the spiritual mentor of Khoja Ahmed Yasawi – Arystan bab, travelers should first visit Arystan bab Mausoleum, which is located near the ancient settlement Otyrar, about 60 km from Turkistan.
+- Khoja Ahmed Yasawi Mausoleum, built in the XIV century, is a magnet for travelers in Turkistan.
+The mausoleum, an ancient city wall, the Hilvet Underground Mosque, the Mausoleum of Rabiga Sultan Begim, an ancient bath are all included in the Azret Sultan Museum-Reserve and protected by the museum.
+There is also belief, that in order to show respect to Arystan Bab, the spiritual mentor of Khoja Ahmed Yasawi, travelers should first visit Arystan Bab Mausoleum, which is located near the ancient city of Otyrar, about 60 km away from Turkistan.

-- National parks and reserves, such as Sairam-Ugam National Park, Aksu-Zhabagly Reserve and Karatau Nature Reserve, with their canyons and rivers, wild tulips blooming in spring and other interesting plants, and wildlife may be your wonderful eco-destination.
+- National parks and reserves, such as Sairam-Ugam National Park, Aksu-Jabagly Nature Reserve and Karatau Nature Reserve, with their canyons and rivers, wild tulips blooming in spring and other interesting plants, and wildlife may be your wonderful eco-destination.